 Finding a property

 This phase is undoubtedly the most time-consuming and daunting of all.
-In order to find the right property for you, you need to define your search criteria so that you can refine your search and speed up the process.
+In order to find a property that is right for you, you need to define your search criteria so that you can refine your search and speed up the house-buying process.
+Property market liquidity also affects how long it will take to find a house.

 Some important criteria you should decide to help you limit your search: